 - Natural disaster

-Bright Home Offer is a local company operating in NC that has built their business by buying distressed houses and properties in the area for cash.
-They promise competitive cash offers without the hassle of dealing with real estate agents, title companies, traditional bank financing, and more!
+Bright Home Offer is a local company operating in North Carolina that has built its business by buying distressed houses and properties in the area for cash.
+They guarantee cash offers that are competitive, and there is no more dealing with real estate agents, title companies, traditional bank financing, etc.

 What is Foreclosure?